aman3170/azure-datafactory-poc/README.md

 # Azure Data Factory PoC: Data Lake to SQL

 A complete Proof of Concept for copying data from Azure Data Lake Storage Gen2 to Azure SQL Database using Azure Data Factory.
-This project includes scripts, templates, and a detailed setup guide.

 ## Architecture Overview